 We welcome & celebrate everyone in our midst.
 We resist & reject the hierarchies that divide and prioritize gender, race, education level, sexual orientation and socioeconomic status.
 We affirm the fullness of everyone's humanity.

-This is a big city and we all know what it's like to feel alone, disconnected, isolated and burned out.
+This is a big city and we all know what it's like to feel disconnected, isolated and burned out.
 Life can be hard, and it's not meant to be lived alone.
-As we commit to journeying together & sharing our stories with one another, we become family.
+As we commit to journeying together, we become one family.

-We celebrate the diversity in human thought, experience & story.
-We value mutuality and shared narratives.
-Our leadership is flat, all voices are heard and there's unity in our diversity.
+We are democratic & de-centered.
+We celebrate diversity of experience & story.
+Leadership is flat and the table is round, because we believe true community is found in unity through diversity.
 For creative life to flourish among us, we need each other and we're better together.

 We are a community where everyone has a place at the table, because God makes room for us all.
 We limit no one's identity, participation or potential, because none of us are free until all of us are free:

-We affirm all gender & sexual orientations, because God sees each of us in our fullness & creates room for us all.
-Regardless of where we are on the spectrum - queer, non-binary, asexual and straight alike - God celebrates you, so we do too.
+We Celebrate Queerness, because God sees each of us in our fullness & there's room for us all.
+Whatever our pronouns and wherever we are on that spectrum - queer, non-binary, asexual & straight alike - God celebrates you, so we do too.
 We all belong.

-We embrace diverse views, because each of us are made in God's image and belong to God's family.
-Regardless of labels, everyone is on a spiritual journey filled with hope, uncertainty, mystery and doubt.
-Zealot, skeptic or seeker: each of us is trying our best, we’re committed to journeying together, and God is present with us.
+We embrace diverse views, because each of us bear God's image & seek connection to the divine.
+Beyond labels - we're all on spiritual journeys filled with hope, uncertainty, mystery and doubt.
+Zealot, skeptic or seeker: each of us is trying our best, we’re committed to journeying together, and God is present with us all.

 In response to the unyielding, unending love of God, let us love & see one another as God loves & sees us!